gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 balanced designs because they provide resistance to violation of some assumptions as was discussed in Chapter \@ref(chapter3).
-A ***balanced design*** in a Two-Way ANOVA setting involves having the same sample size for every combination of the levels of the treatments.
+A ***balanced design*** in a Two-Way ANOVA setting involves having the same sample size for every combination of the levels of the two factor variables in the model.
 \index{balance}

 \indent With two categorical explanatory variables, there are now five possible